Kazzz-S/klayout/macbuild/ReadMe.md

 4. Copy/move the generated application bundle **`klayout.app`** to your **`/Applications`** directory for installation.

 ### 6D.
 Partially Homebrew-flavored build with System Ruby and Homebrew Python 3.11
+> [!IMPORTANT]
-Important: to build KLayout >= 0.29.0, you need "Qt6" to address [the compilation issue](https://github.com/KLayout/klayout/issues/1599).
+> To build KLayout >= 0.29.0, you need "Qt6" to address [the compilation issue](https://github.com/KLayout/klayout/issues/1599).

+> [!CAUTION]
+> Homebrew Qt6.6.2 seems buggy.
+More precisely, it does not perfectly deploy the required Qt frameworks.
+> If you plan to distribute an HW*.dmg package, consider using Qt6.4.x from MacPorts.
+> That is, substitute  `qt6brew` with `qt6macports` in the following command lines.

 0. Install Homebrew, then install Qt6, Python 3.11, and libgit2 by
 ```